GCGSR

 If your dog has registration papers and came from a professional breeder, your first step should be to contact the breeder from whom you bought the dog.
 Responsible breeders should take back their dogs, and many of them have homes waiting for adult dogs of their breeding.

-We encourage owners to re-home their dogs before giving them up.
-Please screen prospective homes carefully and go visit the prospective home.
+We encourage you to rehome your dog before giving your dog up.
+Please screen prospective homes carefully and go visit the physical home.
 Make sure the new home has a safe environment and is one that your dog will be happy to live in.
-Ask for a modest re-homing fee, as dogs that are given away free aren’t valued as much as dogs that are paid for.
-Some resources for owners to re-home their dogs include:
+Ask for a modest rehoming fee, as dogs that are given away free aren’t valued as much as dogs that are paid for.

-* The local newspaper
+* Your local newspaper

 * www.craigslist.org

-* http://www.petfinder.com/classifieds/prepost.html
+* http://www.petfinder.com/classifieds/index.html

 Our primary purpose is to save adoptable, purebred German Shepherd Dogs from euthanasia in pounds and shelters and to place them as family pets.
 An adoptable dog is one that is safe, healthy, and reasonably well-socialized to people and other dogs, and that has no major health or behavioral issues.